strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 You can install the Cluster Operator with any installation method you prefer.

-Then we will deploy the Kafka cluster with Cruise Control enabled
+Then we will deploy the Kafka cluster with Cruise Control enabled.

-Example Kafka resource with Cruise Control enabled
+Example Kafka resource with Cruise Control enabled:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: Kafka